kerns/dummy/README.md

 + The image assets that ship with Dummy are highly geared for usage in editorial design.
 One could imagine separate asset packages for different types of projects (e.g. a commerce package with commercial product shots, a portfolio or gallery package with images that showcase art, architecture, or design).

 ### License
 Dummy is released under a Creative Commons Attribution-Share Alike 3.0 United States license (http://creativecommons.org/licenses/by-sa/3.0/us/).
-Be a doll and let me know how you're using Dummy, or if you've used it to help build, test or demo anything interesting.
+Be a doll and let us know how you're using Dummy, or if you've used it to help build, test or demo anything interesting.

 ### Images
 Credits and license info can be found in dummy/CREDITS.md